This post may contain affiliate links. Read our disclosure policy for more info.

 This year is one of them.

-You see, I lost my sweet Mom in an unexpected car accident 15 years ago.
+You see, I lost my sweet Mom in an unexpected car accident 17 years ago and my heart still aches.

 But friend, I’m here to tell you that’s not the end.

 God Himself will be with them and be their God.
 And God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
 There shall be no more pain, for the former things have passed away.
 Then He who sat on the throne said, “Behold, I make all things new.” –Revelation 21:3-5

-As time passes, I have realized that there are a few lessons I have learned from this trial.
-These are the ones I hold close to my heart.
+As time passes, I’ve realized there are a few lessons I have learned from this trial.
+I hope to share them with you to honor my mom and to encourage those grieving this Mother’s Day.
+These are the treasures I hold close to my heart.

 Please know I share this with you as a friend who lost a parent and loved ones.
-I would not be equipped to speak of the immeasurable pain that accompanies the loss of a child- in any way, as some of my dear friends have experienced.
+I would not be equipped to speak of the immeasurable pain that accompanies the loss of a child as some of my dear friends have experienced.

 I am just someone who continually prays, processes and works through these areas as much as anyone else.
-It’s only on my heart to share in hopes to extend a bit of the comfort that I have been comforted with, by the Lord, over the years.
+It’s only on my heart to share this with you in hopes to extend a bit of the comfort that I have been comforted with, by the Lord, over the years.

 It’s Ok to Grieve